Social Security Disability Success Stories

 As a result of our efforts, instead of waiting 5 months before he became entitled to monthly benefits, B received a lump sum retroactive check for $10,000.

-P is a 50 year old attorney who suffered from early onset Alzheimer’s Disease with a worsening of his condition in early 2009.
+P is a 50-year-old attorney who suffered from early onset Alzheimer’s Disease, his conditioning worsening in early 2009.
 Unfortunately, he was unwilling or unable to understand that his cognitive capacities had eroded significantly and thus, he did not initiate a claim for benefits until mid-2011.
 We filed P’s claim and provided a copy of a neuropsychologist’s report together with the application.
 P’s claim was approved 13 days after the claim was filed and P received $24,000 in past due benefits for himself and an additional $12,000 for his minor child.

 S contacted our office in October 2010, with a hearing scheduled in seven weeks.
 His case had been pending for three years, having gone up and down through the appeals process before obtaining a remand from the Appeals Council.
 An initial review and assessment of his file indicated that a great deal of medical development was required in order to adequately support his claim.
 In the ensuing seven weeks, our office successfully contacted all treating sources, obtained all the necessary medical records and forms, submitted evidence to the Hearing Office, prepared S for testimony, and successfully argued his case before the ALJ in New Haven, CT.
 He was granted a fully favorable decision awarding three and a half years of retroactive benefits for him and his children.

-We had similar success with G, a 60 year old records clerk who had both knees replaced and problems with her neck and low back.
-After we obtained and submitted records supporting her limitations the claim was approved in 47 days.
+We had similar success with G, a 60-year-old records clerk who had both knees replaced and problems with her neck and lower back.
+After we obtained and submitted records supporting her limitations, the claim was approved in 47 days.

 A is a dental hygienist with back, neck and shoulder problems that lead to constant pain, weakness and numbness.
 She also has central nervous system and cognitive problems due to long-term exposure to nitrous oxide leaking from a faulty tank in her office.
 If limited to sedentary work, A should have been found disabled from age 50, just a few months after the date she originally claimed.
 The claim was denied both originally and at Reconsideration, even after the Social Security medical consultant stated that A could only do sedentary work (albeit as of a later date than we claimed).
 We obtained and submitted a Functional Capacity Assessment from A’s current doctors as well as earlier medical records, especially regarding the results of the gas exposure.
 We proposed amending the disability onset date to A’s 50th birthday, and the Judge accepted.
 In 2010, A was awarded over $58,000 in back due benefits plus ongoing payments.